 Last year I spent the following on Peanut’s Pre-K/Kindergarten curriculum:

-$45.10 My Father’s World Kindergarten Curriculum (from a sale at Mardels)
+$45.10 My Father’s World Kindergarten Curriculum (on sale from Mardel)

 $2.25 Teach Your Child to Read in 100 Easy Lessons (from a local used bookstore)

 This year I’ve already bought nearly everything for her Kindergarten/1st Grade curriculum as well.
 While the cost is a little more, we are also experimenting with a few curriculums (in history) since I didn’t know exactly which would be the better fit for her.
 Thus, the final result will most likely be less.

 $8.00 The Story of the World: Ancient Times (from Homeschool Classifieds)

 $4.00 The Story of the World: Activity Book (from eBay)